ibm-build-lab/Watson-Assistant/external-api-web-functions/Provisioning.md

 <h2> Introduction: </h2>

-This Part covers how to create new watson assistance instance.
+This document covers how to create new Watson Assistant instance.

 <h2> Prerequisite: </h2>